Sen12345/LaravelPostApp/README.md

 Use debugbar to monitor http request/response
-Reduce request traffic by eager-loading Model instances into db queries Route model binding as a simpler way of querying database resources, e.g include model names in routes
+Reduce request traffic by eager-loading Model instances into db queries Route model binding as a simpler way of querying database resources, e.g include model names in routes Email configuration and testing with Mailhog and Mailtrap Testing Laravel API's with Postman

 ## License
 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).